lucascarter0/jekyll-now/_posts/2018-08-03_Simple_UKF.md

 title: Simple Application of an Unscented Kalman Filter for Navigation
 ---

-The following is a very simple example showcasing the ease and effectiveness of implementing a UKF to improve a navigation solution.
+The following is a very simple example showcasing the effectiveness of implementing a UKF to improve a navigation solution.

 ***